Skip to Content

 Lin Manuel Miranda’s Hamilton is the winner of 11 Tony Awards, the 2016 Pulitzer Prize for Drama and the 2016 Grammy Award for Best Musical theatre Album.

-Catch the show at West End’s Victoria Palace Theatre– it’s one of the best West End shows in London right now.
+Catch the show at West End’s Victoria Palace Theatre.
+It’s one of our favourite West End shows.
 Trust us – you want to be in the room where it happens.

 Buy Tickets Here